 So the question has never been about whether personalization is something that people want – everybody wants personalization.
 They are prepared to pay more for a personalized product (~40% extra) and they’re prepared to wait longer to receive it.
 This provides a golden opportunity for businesses that are serious about innovation.

-The problems has always been execution, because business operations have historically been designed around product standardization, not personalization.
+The problem has always been execution because business operations have historically been designed around product standardization, not personalization.

 Why Customization Campaigns work

 By enabling customers to be involved and feel like the product is their own, they invariably end up becoming more attached to the purchase.

 - Increased sales revenue and margins (people will pay a premium)